Rules governing Jahn-Teller order in Prussian blue analogues: Results and Discussion

-Having identified these two ingredients of strain and crystal-field effects, we were able to map a generalised ground-state phase diagram for PBAs [Fig.~\ref{fig4}].
-One prediction of our model is that vacancies stabilise solid solutions of partial JT activity, such that the miscibility gap observed for stoichiometric PBAs (\emph{e.g.}\ the hexacyanoplatinates) is eventually closed.
-Long-range CJT order appears stable only in a relatively small region of the phase diagram (\emph{cf}.\ the manganites\cite{Lynn_2007}), corresponding to low vacancy concentrations and high fractions of JT activity.
-The crystal-field term has the interesting effect of breaking the symmetry of ground-state strain with respect to JT composition observed in vacancy-free compositions, such that one expects greater residual strain in JT-rich compositions once vacancies are incorporated.
+Together, the ingredients of strain and crystal-field define a simple microscopic model from which a general ground-state phase diagram for JT-active PBAs follows [Fig.~\ref{fig4}].
+The phase behaviour emerges by considering the interplay of ground-state energy (governing `forbidden' regions), residual strain, and cooperative order.
+One key (and testable) prediction of our model is that vacancies stabilise solid solutions of partial JT activity, such that the miscibility gap observed for stoichiometric PBAs (\emph{e.g.}\ the hexacyanoplatinates) is eventually closed.
+Long-range CJT order is stable only in a relatively small region of the phase diagram (\emph{cf}.\ the manganites\cite{Lynn_2007}), corresponding to low vacancy concentrations and high fractions of JT-active ions.
+An important consequence of the crystal-field term is that it breaks the symmetry of the ground-state strain with respect to JT composition observed in vacancy-free systems, leading to greater residual strain in JT-rich compositions once vacancies are introduced.